 A better answer is that IP rights also work for disclosure to the public.
 Track has a patent - Pinel's patent, in fact - on the design of the Shark.
-That keeps Field, and anyone else, from making, using, or sellThe technical contract term is that there is no "privity of contract" between them. ing identical balls.
-Similarly, Ace in the Hole was protected by a copyright; unlicenced exhibitions and too-similar ripoffs both infringe.
-Idea submission cases are a specific negative space where IP protections do not apply, but frequently unprotectable ideas can be worked up into protectable products.
+That keeps Field, and anyone else, from making, using, or selling identical balls.
+Similarly, Ace in the Hole was protected by copyright; unlicensed exhibitions and too-similar ripoffs both infringe.
+Ideasubmission cases are a specific negative space where IP protections do not apply, but frequently unprotectable ideas can be worked up into protectable products.